laravel/docs/providers.md

 	}

-Notice that we are able to type-hint dependencies for our `boot` method.
-The service container will automatically inject any dependencies you need!
+We are able to type-hint dependencies for our `boot` method.
+The service container will automatically inject any dependencies you need:

+	use Illuminate\Contracts\Events\Dispatcher;

+	public function boot(Dispatcher $events)
+	{
+		$events->listen('SomeEvent', 'SomeEventHandler');
+	}

 <a name="registering-providers"></a>
 ## Registering Providers